zipii/STI-UI/content/site/en/faq/index.md

 The 2013 proposal contained several problematic loopholes that would have allowed Internet providers to circumvent net neutrality.
 For instance, through a provision on "specialised services", ISPs  would have been allowed to offer discriminatory prioritised access.
 The proposal would also have allowed for discriminatory blocking of websites, applications, and content — a threat to the rule of law and freedom of expression.

-Fortunately, the European Parliament worked hard to close these loopholes and voted in favour of clear and binding rules for net neutrality on 3 April 3rd of 2014.
+Fortunately, the European Parliament worked hard to close these loopholes and voted in favour of clear and binding rules for net neutrality on 3 April 2014.
 Although things looked grim at first, your efforts with SaveTheInternet helped the Parliament adopt a text with strong net neutrality safeguards.
 This vote was applauded by millions of people around the world.

 After this victory, the EU Member States gathered in the Council and progressed slowly, taking over a year to come up with a joint position.
 They agreed on a new text that re-introduced loopholes and created new ones.
 If adopted, the Council's text would have created paid fast-lanes; allowed price discrimination in the EU, and authorised illegal and arbitrary blocking of lawful content.

 In order to advance the talks and undermine the Parliament's position, the three institutions began "informal" negotiations within the so called ["trilogue" process](https://edri.org/files/NN_process_infographics.pdf).
-In a late night session around 2am, a political agreement was reached between the three institutions.
+In a late night session around 2 am, a political agreement was reached between the three institutions.
 This text contains strong principles to deliver net neutrality in Europe.
 However, certain provisions of the Regulation are not clear and could be abused (which was better than the Commission's initial proposal but worse than the Parliament's initial position).
 This may lead to loopholes that would allow discrimination on the Internet.
 Amendments in the 2nd reading vote in the European Parliament tried to bring clarity.
-However, the Regulation also deals with the elimination of the roaming charges, which, together with the fact that an absolute majority of all Parliamentarians was needed to change the agreed text, none of the amendments were adopted.
+However, the Regulation also deals with the elimination of the roaming charges, which, together with the fact that an absolute majority of all Parliamentarians was needed to change the agreed text, meant that none of the amendments were adopted.
 In other words, the European Parliament decided that the regulators should be the ones deciding on the uncertainties of the text.

 ## Who is involved in the debate in Europe? {#who-is-involved-in-the-debate-in-europe}